Yurik72/ESPHap/README.md

  - If face recognized it's able to send RF signal.
 So any receiver can validate signal and apply any action for instance open a door lock

+ - Possibility to send e-mail with capture, when motion detected

  All of that is experimental.
 But main achievemnts is to find a way how to detect motion, due to the lot of bug's and limitation in  camera API's.
  I found a fastest way (in my opinion).
 Main algorith is traditional: comparing two camera snapshots and based on the sensitivity level